New York City Umbilical Cord Entrapment Attorneys

 • Medical bills incurred before death

-At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, wehope you never need our services, rest assured our NY fetal distress lawyers will be there if you should ever need us.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, wehope you never need our services, rest assured our NYC fetal distress lawyers will be there if you should ever need us.
 Just call (212) 986-7353 for a free consultation.

 Additional Information